Xiderowg/DisqusJS/disqusjs/readme.txt

 A lightweight solution for adding Disqus to your WordPress blog.

+Credit to Disqus.js from Sukka and pipDisqus from pipdig.

 == Description ==

 This plugin will remove any of the default WordPress comments features from your site, and replace this with Disqus.